IBMTechSales/klp-workshop-labs/1152-Mono2Micro-refactorJavaAppsToMicroservices/README.md

     ![Graphical user interface, diagram, application, Teams Description automatically generated](./images/media/image53_b.png)

-    It is important to notice that the same class labeled as “Utility” on the “Table” mode appears in “Graph” mode as diamond-shaped.
+    It is important to notice that the same class labeled as “Utility” on the “Table” mode appears in “Graph” mode as diamond-shaped inside a specific group called "Utility".
+Utility classes mostly have incoming method calls from other classes in the application.
+They might also have, or alternatively have, mostly static member fields and methods, and various other characteristics that the AI engine determines are likely utilitarian.

 3. From the Business Logic view, notice that there are two **partitions** created.
 It could be cases where one special partition for